knative/docs/contributing/DOCS-CONTRIBUTING.md

      page in the `master` branch likely also has that typo.

      To fix the typo:
-     1. You open a PR against [`master`](https://github.com/knative/docs/tree/master/) branch.
+     1. Open a PR against the [`master`](https://github.com/knative/docs/tree/master/) branch.
      1. Add one or more `cherrypick-#.#` labels to that PR to indicate which of the past release branches should also be fixed.
 Generally, we only maintain the most recent numbered release.